Alexandra Cooperstock

 Manuscripts Under Review

 Tach, Laura, Emily Parker, Alexandra Cooperstock, and Sam Dodini.
 “Shifting Foundations of Inequality in U.S. Federal Place-Based Policy.”
-Invitation to Revise and Resubmit to Social Forces.
+Minor Revise and Resubmit at Social Forces.